 Galahad achieves the Grail through innate perfection.
 He is the grace that descends from above — unearned, unmerited, absolute.
 He represents the possibility of direct divine intervention in human affairs.
 But he cannot remain in the world: perfection and incarnation are incompatible.
 He dies in ecstasy the moment he looks into the Grail's mystery.
 His path is vertical: straight up, straight out.

 Percival achieves the Grail through suffering and compassion.
 He is the fool who must be broken open by experience before his heart can ask the healing question.
 He represents the human path to the sacred — circuitous, painful, authentic.
 In Wolfram's version he becomes Grail King; in the Vulgate he withdraws and dies.
 His path is spiral: falling, learning, returning.
+Valleys & hills.

 ⚔ The Tale of Bors de Ganis